Domestic policy of the second Trump administration: Emergency management

 Just before the Los Angeles fires were contained, the United States Army Corps of Engineers started releasing water from federal reservoirs in California's Lake Success and Lake Kaweah via the Schafer Dam and Terminus Dam respectively, for a total of 2.2 billion gallons of water per local authorities.
 The Army Corps initially stated that the water was for California to "respond to the wildfires", following an executive order by Trump.
 However, the Army Corps later stated that the released water "could not be delivered to Southern California directly", that other government agencies said they "likely could not utilize the additional water with such short notice", and that the water release was stopped after "elected officials expressed concerns from their constituents about potential flooding of downstream lands".

 In February 2025, Trump signed a pair of executive orders blocking FEMA funds from being used to help undocumented immigrants in "sanctuary cities."
 This had the consequence of freezing billions of dollars in disaster grants, which were funding rebuilding efforts for communities struck by Hurricane Helene.
 In April 2025, the Federal Emergency Management Agency (FEMA) under Trump has denied North Carolina's request to extend the full reimbursement period for Hurricane Helene recovery efforts.
 The Trump administration also turned down a request from Georgia governor Brian Kemp for a second deadline extension to apply for relief from the state following Hurricane Helene in March 2025.

 Tornadoes hit the state of Mississippi on March 14 and 15, and were especially damaging to Tylertown in southern Mississippi.
 Approximately two weeks later on April 1, Governor Tate Reeves (Republican) requested that FEMA issue a major disaster declaration for parts of his state.
 David Richardson, FEMA's new acting-administrator since early May, has said regarding potential policy changes that there could be "more cost-sharing with states" and that FEMA might coordinate federal assistance "when deemed necessary."

-On May 23, the Trump administration approved disaster aid for areas within 8 states including Mississippi.
-The other 7 states with areas are Nebraska, Iowa, Missouri, Kansas, Arkansas, Oklahoma, and Texas.
+On May 23, the Trump administration approved disaster aid for areas within eight states including Mississippi.
+The other seven states with areas are Nebraska, Iowa, Missouri, Kansas, Arkansas, Oklahoma, and Texas.

 The previous director of FEMA, Cameron Hamilton, was appointed by President Trump in January and fired by the administration in early May, a day after he disagreed with the idea to shut down FEMA which is an idea President Trump has hinted at in describing FEMA as "very slow" and "very bureaucratic."

+Trump said that “We want to wean off of FEMA, and we want to bring it back to the state level".
+The administration has been "delaying disaster declarations and aid payments".

+A requirement by Department of Homeland Security Secretary Kristi Noem that expenditures of $100,000 or more be approved by the secretary led to 17 billion dollars in disaster funds being delayed.